tfausak/tfausak.github.io/_drafts/haskeleton-a-haskell-project-skeleton.md

 {% endhighlight %}

 The only tricky part of this is `nf`.
-It fully evaluates the result of calling the function with the given value.
+It evaluates the result of calling the function with the given value.
 This is necessary since Haskell is lazy.
 If you didn't do it, only a part of the result might get evaluated.
 Then your benchmark wouldn't be accurate.

 Now that we have a benchmark, we need a runner.
 Unlike HSpec, Criterion doesn't auto-discover benchmarks.
-We have to manually set it up.
+We have to wire it up.

 {% highlight hs %}
 -- benchmark/Bench.hs